 The Association of Family and Conciliation Courts, Ontario honors Professor Nicholas Bala with an annual scholarship to a student who demonstrates qualities similar to his own.
 He is one of Canada’s most respected legal scholars and his contributions to family law seem endless.
 His work is interdisciplinary in scope and he has had a major impact on developing knowledge on the effect of legislation and the justice system on children and families.
 He has written extensively on many areas of family justice issues.

-The AFCC-O is pleased to announce Stephanie Ovens as the recipient of the 2017 Nicholas Bala Award for Student Excellence.
+The AFCC-O is pleased to announce we appointed we have two recipients of the 2018 Nicholas Bala Award for Student Excellence.

 Beth Ambury obtained her Bachelor of Arts at the University of Western Ontario and her Master of Fine Arts in Creative Writing degree at the University of Montana.
 She taught daycare and preschool throughout this time, which put her on the path to a career advocating for children and their families.